By Nicholas Rizzi | Commercial Observer

 “With private sector employment numbers in Lower Manhattan at an all-time high, the World Trade Center continues to play a leading role in accommodating this growth,” Moss said in a statement.

 Silverstein had a flurry of activity at the 2.5-million-square-foot 3 WTC with spirits conglomerate Diageo taking 87,000 square feet and mattress company Casper signing on for 70,000 square feet in January.
-Mortgage lender Better.com and accounting firm Dixon Hughes Goodman also inked deals for space in the building this year.
+Accounting firm Dixon Hughes Goodman also inked deals for space in the building this year.